- When are applications due?

 Depending on your school, class credit or funding may be available to you for your time at Volunteer Nepal.
 This will need to be set up in advance so that expectations and requirements are clear and that proper documentation can be shared, but we are happy to help.
 Consult with your university’s study abroad or international service office, and have them contact us directly.

-Your program fee covers your travel to and from the airport, meals, accommodations, orientation and initial sightseeing upon arrival, transportation (and staff accompaniment) to and from your placement, remuneration for your host family and placement site and staff support.
+Your program fee covers your travel to and from the airport, meals, accommodations, orientation and initial sightseeing upon arrival, transportation (and staff accompaniment) to and from your placement, remuneration for your host family and placement site, and staff support.

 Identifying reliable and effective NGO’s for volunteer placements in Nepal takes time, resources and an experienced and committed staff.
 Most NGO’s cannot afford to recruit, support, and manage volunteers, so they rely on volunteer organizations like Volunteer Nepal to do this.
-We explore new partnerships through careful research and personal contact and, once a placement is established, we continually monitor to ensure that there will be benefits for the NGO as well as a meaningful experience for our volunteers.
+We explore new partnerships through careful research and personal contact and, once a placement is established, we continually monitor to ensure there will be benefits for the NGO as well as a meaningful experience for our volunteers.

 The remaining portion of your program fee, on average about 40%, goes directly to supporting Nepal Orphans Home, our parent charity, and its outreach programs.